Benefits of Using Power BI

 Sharing Power BI Reports

-Depending on how large your enterprise is, you may have varying requirements to schedule and export Power BI reports.
+Depending on how large your enterprise is, you may have varying requirements to.
 When you share your power BI reports, they can be also printed and shared with others.
 You can use the Power BI PDF report option to share a PDF version of your reports.
 The PDF format is an excellent way to share a static view of your company report.
 You can select the destination as a PDF file and export the report in a PDF format.
-Users will not be able to modify or access your data with a Power BI PDF report which makes it more secure.
+Users will not be able to modify or access your data with a which makes it more secure.

 Print a Power BI Report or Dashboard